 Some negative content is very easy to remove.
 For example, if the items making you look bad were posted by your social media account – such as Facebook – the matter is as simple as deleting the post.

 Open the social media post from the front page of Google, log in to your social media account and delete the post directly.
-This is good for old photos showing you in a bad light, posts you may have reposted that don’t support your professional image and links you shared that you no longer want associated with you.
+This is good for old photos showing you in a bad light, posts you may have reposted that don’t support your professional image, and links you shared that you no longer want to be associated with you.

 You can also remove comments made by any accounts you own with ease in most cases.
 When you encounter an issue removing an old comment, contact the platform’s customer support and they’ll often remove it for you.